eavonius/pugpages/README.md

 # Getting Started

-Pugpages was used with a wordpress site created with [roots bedrock](https://roots.io/bedrock/), thought it may be used in any wordpress website with adaptation.
+Pugpages was used with a wordpress site created with [roots bedrock](https://roots.io/bedrock/), though it may be used in any wordpress website with adaptation.

 Your site must be using a custom wordpress theme into which you can add code that works with pugpages.